PokemonAutomation/ComputerControl/README.md

 If you are new to automation you should start with the [microcontroller programs](https://github.com/PokemonAutomation/Microcontroller).
 Everything here builds off of the microcontroller programs.

-If you came here intending to run [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair) you must still go through here as the hardware setup is identical.
+If you came here intending to run [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair), there is a newer version of it that's built-into the Computer-Control programs now.
+But if you want to play with the original Python one anyway, the hardware setup is the same as the Computer-Control programs.

 [<img src="https://canary.discordapp.com/api/guilds/695809740428673034/widget.png?style=banner2">](https://discord.gg/cQ4gWxN)